patience4711/ESP-READ-P1-METER/README.md

 For info on how to build and use it, please see the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a>

 ## how does it work
-The P1-meter spits out date every 10 seconds, this has the form of a textdocument called a telegram.
+The P1-meter spits out data every 10 seconds, this has the form of a textdocument called a telegram.
 This document consists of lines that each represent a value.
 It starts with a "/" and ends with a "!".
 The program reads the serial port until the "/" is found.
 Now the next incoming bytes are stored in a char array until the endcharacter is encountered.
 Next the checksum calculation is done and when the char array is approved, the interesting values can be extracted.